 The concept behind press releases is that they should be used to share newsworthy content with interested parties.
 Press releases can also be used to complement your existing SEO strategy which may already include a social presence, blogger outreach programs, blogging, or content marketing.

-That being said, press releases today no longer hold the same SEO value they did several years ago, as Google started recognizing that some companies were using them to gain backlinks, rather than sharing news topics.
+That being said, press releases today no longer hold the same SEO value they did several years ago, as Google started recognizing that some companies were using them principally to gain backlinks, rather than for sharing news topics.

 Before You Start

 Before you start writing, submitting, or sending out a press release, there are two important questions to ask: